-Overview of the secondary legislation for nuclear safety (New sub-chapter)
+Overview of the secondary legislation for nuclear safety

-Regulatory acts (règlements grand-ducaux) and ministerial decrees (arrêtés ministériels) can be considered secondary legislation.
+Update (8): Regulatory acts (règlements grand-ducaux) and ministerial decrees (arrêtés ministériels) can be considered secondary legislation.
 The relation between primary and secondary legislation has changed in the recent years.
-While, back in 1963, it has been sufficient to adopt a framework law and to regulate all the details by regulatory acts, a revision of the constitution in 2007 imposes that in the area of health all principle provisions have now to figure in a legal act.
-Only the execution of those provisions can be prescribed by regulatory acts.
+Back in 1963, it has been sufficient to adopt a high-level framework law with a more detailed by regulatory act.
+Due to a revision of the constitution in 2007, principal provisions need a far mor detailed legal basis and only further details of those provisions can be prescribed by regulatory acts.

 In the process of the establishment of a new legal framework as described under 7 (1a) also the main regulatory acts have been repealed and replace by a single regulatory act on radiation protection.
-As the present report is written the new regulatory act is in the process of adoption and is expected to entre into force in August 2019.
-The regulatory act contains more technical provisions and details to complete of 28th May 2019 on radiation protection.
+The new regulatory act on radiation protection entered into force on 1st August 2019.